chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

       patch --dry-run --verbose -p3 <$PATCH_LOCATION
       patch -p3 <$PATCH_LOCATION

 #.
-For known issue OC-11490 - After installing the EC11.1.2 package and before a reconfigure or upgrade, please apply the OC-11490.patch file listed below using the following commands as root.
+For known issue OC-11490 - After installing the |chef server oec| 11.1.3+ package and before a reconfigure or upgrade, please apply the ``OC-11490.patch`` file listed below using the following commands as root.
 Please change the DIRECTORY as desired.

    .. code-block:: bash